stuycs-gh-classrooms/09-nextcs-p01-green/README.md

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

- A controller paddle, mousetracking tracking, rows of bricks, a ball that bounces off surfaces, ability to lose a life if the paddle misses the ball, coloring of objects
+ A controller paddle, mouse tracking, rows of bricks, a ball that bounces off surfaces, ability to lose a life if the paddle misses the ball, coloring of objects

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.